theradius/noscope/README.md

 # noscope
 A tool for taking snapshots of a Python stack frame.
 All names in a scope can be saved and loaded with minimal syntax.

-Useful in debugging, recursive breakpointing, moving state between python processes and general testing.
+Useful in debugging, recursive breakpointing, moving state between Python processes and general testing.

 ## Installation